Incentives: Powerful tools for changing commuter habits.

 Lesson 2: Incentive or Point Program?
 Which to Use When (~ 5 minutes)

-RideAmigos offers two primary tools for implementing incentive programs.
+RideAmigos offers two primary tools for implementing reward programs.
 Explore what makes them different and how they can work for your programs.

 - Using your list of programs from lesson 1, start to evaluate which might work best as incentives and which could be point programs.